aws-observability/terraform-aws-observability-accelerator/docs/workloads/managed-prometheus.md

-# Existing Managed Prometheus Workspace Observability Pattern
+# Monitoring Amazon Managed Service for Prometheus workspaces

 This example allows you to monitor your Amazon Managed Service for Prometheus workspaces using Amazon CloudWatch vended metrics and logs.
 It also creates configurable CloudWatch